The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Material Selection

-- Single-wall liners are cheaper than double-wall alternatives, costing $20-$40 per foot compared to $40-$90 per foot.
+- Single-wall liners cost less than double-wall, at $20-$40 per foot versus $40-$90 per foot.

 Strategic Timing